RibbonBlockchain/RibbonAppAI/README.md

 Ribbon Protocol is a universal health coverage rewards and loyalty platform that aims to modify health and wellness behavior through incentivization and rewardable tasks.

-The Ribbon App intertwines Universal Basic Income with Universal Health Coverage, utilizing World ID users health & socioeconomic data to enhance global well-being.
+The Linkages App intertwines Universal Basic Income with Universal Health Coverage, utilizing World ID users health & socioeconomic data to enhance global well-being.
 The protocol rewards users for activities that help assess their wellness and socioeconomic needs, while linking them to equitable UBI and personalized services.

-Rewards and Incentives are distributed in points and WLD tokens, on the Optimism Mainnet network which is a Layer 2 network of the Ethereum blockchain.
+Rewards and Incentives are distributed in points and USDC tokens, on the Optimism Mainnet network which is a Layer 2 network of the Ethereum blockchain.

 ## Table of Contents